1200wd/bitcoinlib/docs/_static/manuals.setup-bitcoind-connection.rst

 Running your own bitcoin node allows you to create a large number of requests, faster response times, and more control, privacy and independence.
 However you need to install and maintain it and it used a lot of resources.

+ Please note: With a standard Bitcoin node you can only retrieve block and transaction information.
+You can not query the node for information about specific addresses.
+So it not suitable to run in combination with a Bitcoinlib wallet.
+If you would like to use Bitcoinlib wallet you should use a `Bcoin <manuals.setup-bcoin.html>`_ node instead.

 Bitcoin node settings